davestephens/movies-r-us/README.md

 http://app_hostname/movies?year=2016&genre=action
 ```

-Movie JSON can also be posted into `/movies`.
+Movie JSON can also be posted into `/movies` for testing.

 ## Architecture